michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

     }
 ```

-Of course, this core logic can get complicated.
 As a rule of thumb, a service should do something 'useful' for your product/process.
 There is no simple guideline like your core logic should have at most 100 lines of course.
 Ignore statements like that.
 Focus on your business and what you are building.
 It is for you to decide what kind of 'granularity' you want to achieve.

+If the code becomes too complicated or does too many things.
+That is a good signal to 'split up' the code.
+The problem is how to identify those scenarios.
+TDD can be useful here.

+It is important to strike a balance between having a lot of small services or small number of big ones.
+The truth is always somewhere in the middle.
+This discussion hints and ideas we will cover in the future.

-#### Healtheck
+#### HealthCheck

-In a monolithic app checking stability is 'simpler'.
-You just initiate action by making a request and check if something is not failing.
-Somewhere down the line if some part of the system is broken, there will be an exception.

-To make it better you add some logging, monitoring and alerting.
-It is kind of similar in the microservice world, the problem is that due to distribution across multiple machines it is a bit harder to understand all the interaction in the whole system.
-You can't just throw an exception caught in some generic top layer and be done.
-It is important to identify how healthy is the overall system and all its components.
-The first step to do this is to add a way to measure your single service by adding HealthChecks.
+As the name suggest this is a piece of functionality that enables you to check if your service is healthy or not.
+In distributed world, finding out where the problem is can be difficult.
+In a monolithic app checking stability is 'simpler' as everything is in 'one place'.
+Logging, exceptions, errors - from various components available in one place.

+With distribution across many machines it is a bit more complicated to find out where the problem is.
+Especially when the problem could be related to the network layer.
+Something that is less problematic in monolithic approach.

-It looks like this.
+Basic HealthCheck one looks like this.

 ```
 [Route("status")]